vaspan98/insulting_comment_classification/README.md

 We evaluate the performance of each Classifier using the Accuracy and F1-score metrics on the test set.

 ## Tips
-Add the 'data' directory in your 'gdrive/My Drive/Colab Notebooks/' path to execute correctly
+Add the `data` directory in your `gdrive/My Drive/Colab Notebooks/` path to execute correctly

 ## Author
 Vassilis Panagakis